OctopusDeploy/docs/docs/packaging-applications/package-repositories/index.md

 :::hint
 **Supported package and repository types**
 The Octopus built-in repository [supports several different types of packages](/docs/packaging-applications/supported-packages.md).
-If you would like to use a package type other than NuGet (zip or tag.gz for example) you must use the Octopus built-in repository.
+If you would like to use a package type other than NuGet (zip or tar.gz for example) you must use the Octopus built-in repository.

 If you would like to use an external repository, two types of external repositories are supported: